EGichuhi/crm/README.md

 - Verify Python and Node.js compatibility
 - Consult GitHub issues for known problems

-## Contact
-For issues or questions:
-- Open a GitHub issue
-- Contact the repository owner

-## License
-[Add License Information Here]

 ## Acknowledgments
 - Frappe Framework
 - Original Project Contributors
 ```

-Would you like me to modify anything about the README?